 Your final check will only be necessary if you have paid out any withdrawals during the year.
 It will confirm that withdrawals were processed according to the terms in your partnership agreement and that the correct amounts were paid.
 You'll be looking at withdrawal reports that were generated in bivio when the withdrawal was entered.
-You may also need to refer to your club partnership agreement To determine whether a withdrawal was paid according to the club partnership agreement, you will have to find the section describing the requirements and then review the withdrawal reports to make sure the entries had Proper valuation date Correct transaction date Correct fee assessed (if any) You should also make sure that your club records had been reconciled before the withdrawal amount was determined.
-If they were not, you might see "post withdrawal adjustments" So why are you doing this step It verifies you have paid withdrawals according to the method agreed to in your partnership agreement What do you do if there is a discrepancy?
+You may also need to refer to your club partnership agreement

+To determine whether a withdrawal was paid according to the club partnership agreement, you will have to find the section describing the requirements and then review the withdrawal reports to make sure the entries had Proper withdrawal transaction date Correct withdrawal valuation date Correct fee assessed (if any) And, if you have transferred shares of stock, the proper Stock transfer valuation date You should also make sure that your club records had been reconciled before the withdrawal amount was determined.
+If they were not, you might see "post withdrawal adjustments" listed in this section.

+So why are you doing this step

+It verifies you have paid withdrawals according to the method agreed to in your partnership agreement

+What do you do if there is a discrepancy?

 Note entries where corrections or future improvements are needed.
 If a withdrawal has been paid, it may be impossible to correct discrepancies because the member has left and may have already received and cashed their check.
 It is also almost impossible to make withdrawal corrections in another tax year without creating other big issues for your club.
-It will be up to your club to determine whether to pursue making corrections but do not do so until you make sure you understand all the issues this might create..
+It will be up to your club to determine whether to pursue making corrections but do not do so until you make sure you understand all the issues this might create.
 You will probably not be able to fix past incorrect withdrawals, but, at a minimum, you will want to note discrepancies as recommendations for future improvement.